Was Fort Wayne’s Swinney Park Really a Native American Site for Ritualistic Torture and Cannibalism?

 [here’s a picture from that file, and I’ll post the relevant excerpt from his remarks at the bottom of this post]

 It was delivered at an event at “a shady grove on the farm of Colonel Sweeney.”
-At one point, he goes into a lurid aside about how the Miami tribe once had a “man-eating society” consisting of members of “a particular family” whose duty was “to eat such prisoners” the tribe handed over to them for that purpose, and says “its orgies were held upon the very spot where we are now.”
-While this practice eventually lapsed, he said, he had spoken to a Canadian who witnessed the last such episode toward the end of the Revolutionary War, where the supposed victim was a Kentucky settler the tribe had captured.
-He then said again that it had taken place right where his audience was standing: “Here where we are now assembled in peace and security, celebrating the triumph of art and industry, our countrymen have been thus tortured and murdered and devoured.”
+At one point, he goes into a lurid aside about how the Miami tribe once had a “man-eating society” consisting of members of “a particular family” whose duty was “to eat such prisoners” the tribe handed over to them for that purpose, and he then says “its orgies were held upon the very spot where we are now.”
+While this practice eventually lapsed, he goes on to say, he once spoke to a Canadian who had witnessed the last such episode toward the end of the Revolutionary War; the supposed victim was a Kentucky settler the tribe had captured.
+Cass then says again that this event had taken place right where his audience was now standing: “Here where we are now assembled in peace and security, celebrating the triumph of art and industry, our countrymen have been thus tortured and murdered and devoured.”

 So is that true?
-It’s 1843 and he’s making the claim that Colonel Swinney’s farm — where he coincidentally just happened to be ask to deliver his remarks — was the specific site of cannibalistic rituals.
-By his account, the last such incident that supposedly had happened there took place 60 years earlier.
-If this is the only account in the historical record that places what is now Swinney Park as the specific site, I think we have to consider the strong possibility that he just made it up to embellish his speech and give his audience a little extra thrill.
+It’s 1843 and he’s making the claim that Colonel Swinney’s farm — where he just happened to be ask to deliver his remarks about the canal — was the specific site of cannibalistic rituals.
+By his account, he was not only not personally a witness to any such ritual there, but the last such purported incident had happened some 60 years earlier.
+If this dusty hearsay is the only account in the historical record that puts what is now Swinney Park as the specific site, I think we have to consider the strong possibility that he just made it up to embellish his speech and give his audience a little extra thrill.

 Notably, Cass also claimed that during some earlier visit to the Fort Wayne area, he had personally conversed with the head of the man-eating family/society, whose name, he said, was White Skin.
 Griswold’s footnote suggests some corroboration for the idea that around this time — that is, around the 1830s/1840s — there was talk of how there had once been a cannibal native in the area named White Skin, although this citation does not say that White Skin lived or did his dining on what became Swinney Park specifically.